moorexa/docs/aliasing/readme.md

 The alias method available in ```src/config/aliases.php``` would help you register a class, trait, or interface with or without a namespace.

-It instructs the application to include the registered PHP file when a class, interface, trait is called anywhere in our application.
+It instructs the application to include the registered PHP file when a class, interface, trait is called anywhere from our application.

 This is a basic definition.